-Prior to beginning your first prosection, you will need to schedule an appointment for a one-on-one meeting with a Laboratory Assistant (LA) (a Google Doc sign-up link will be posted on D2L).
-This is an opportunity for the LA to help you become acquainted with the prosection (PX) lab, your project, and your responsibilities, and to answer any questions.
+Prior to beginning your first prosection, you will need to schedule an appointment for a one-on-one meeting with a Laboratory Assistant (LA) (a sign-up sheet will be posted on D2L).
+This is an opportunity for the LA to help you become acquainted with the prosection (PX) lab, your project, your responsibilities and to answer any questions.
 They will also share tips or suggestions from their own experience and will help you begin your first assignment.
 You will begin your project during this meeting, so you must come in appropriate PPE.

 This meeting is a course requirement.
-The due date for when this should be completed will be listed in the Important Due Dates document on D2L.
-DO NOT begin your assignment without meeting with an LA or if you are uncomfortable or unsure.
+The deadline for when this should be completed will be listed in the Important Deadlines document on D2L.
+DO NOT begin your assignment without meeting with a LA or if you are uncomfortable or unsure.
 Ask for help early and avoid frustration later.